How to Get Ordained, Register and Perform Weddings By State

-The information provided below is designed to walk you through the most common steps to become a minister and perform a wedding ceremony in Missouri.
+The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Missouri and perform a wedding ceremony in Missouri.

 Step 1 - How to Become Ordained

-Ordination is completely free and can be completed in less than a few hours.
-Thousands of ministers have registered to perform marriages in Missouri and other states each year!
+Our Ordinations for Missouri are completely free and can be completed in less than a day.
+Thousands of people have registered and become licensed ministers in Missouri and are able perform marriages through Open Ministry in Missouri!

 Get started today by clicking on the link below!